 And speaking of selling, especially online, identifying an unmarked piece gives you an edge with all-important keywords so buyers can find what you’re marketing.
 You also don’t want to undervalue your pieces, and that happens quite frequently when sellers don’t do their homework.
 Of course, folks who want a quick flip on their flea market finds might not really care.
 But why sell something for $25 when you can get $125 for it?

-How do I learn to identify unmarked jewelry?
+How do you learn to identify unmarked jewelry?

 Honestly, this comes with experience.
 There’s also more to it than what can be shared in an introductory article like this one.
 Regardless, keeping some important points in mind as you move forward will be very helpful.